sicknick99/gha-test/README.md

 ## Goal
 Reduce the time it takes to run the GitHub Actions tests on WIP branches.
-In doing this, introduces a ne developer flow that is enforced by the GitHub Actions.
+In doing this, introduces a new developer flow that is enforced by the GitHub Actions.

 ### Developer Flow
 Previously, PRs were opened and merged directly to the `main` branch.